Love Nest: Plot

-When American serviceman and writer Jim Scott returns from Paris after WWII, he is flabbergasted to discover that his well-meaning, but unrealistic, wife Connie has invested his wages in a run-down apartment building in the Gramercy Park neighborhood of Manhattan.
-Despite Connie's hopes that being a landlord will give Jim the freedom to write a novel, he finds that he spends most of his time managing the building's maintenance and renovations—doing as much as he can by himself to save money.
+When American serviceman and writer Jim Scott returns from Paris after World War II, he is flabbergasted to discover that his well-meaning but unrealistic wife Connie has invested his wages in a dilapidated apartment building in the Gramercy Park neighborhood of Manhattan.
+Despite Connie's hope that being a landlord will give Jim the freedom to write a novel, he spends most of his time with building maintenance.

-Smooth-talking Charley Patterson, a confidence man who romances and swindles wealthy widows, moves into a vacant apartment and quickly becomes enamored of another tenant, the gentle widow Eadie Gaynor, even though she is poor.
-When another apartment becomes available, Jim persuades Connie to rent it to an old Army buddy, but, when the soldier arrives, Connie is shocked to see that "Bobbie" is a stunning former-WAC named Roberta Stevens.
+Smooth-talking Charley Patterson, a confidence man who romances and swindles wealthy widows, leases a vacant apartment and targets gentle but poor widow Eadie Gaynor.
+Jim persuades Connie to rent an apartment to an old Army buddy, who is revealed to be a stunning former WAC named Roberta Stevens.

-An FBI agent visits the Scotts to ask what they know about Mr. Patterson, but will not give them any information.
-Then, when the Scotts are at a fancy restaurant to celebrate their third wedding anniversary, they see Patterson, who is supposed to be out of town on business, dancing with and romancing a stranger.
+An FBI agent visits the Scotts to ask about Mr. Patterson, but will not divulge any information.
+The Scotts spot Patterson, who is supposed to be out of town on business, at a fancy restaurant dancing with and romancing a woman.

-The Scotts are surprised by a visit from a building inspector, who informs them that the exposed wiring in their building is a serious code violation, and that, if it is not fixed within fifteen days, the building will be condemned.
-That night, Charley and Eadie announce their engagement, causing further worry for Connie.
-The lovebirds leave the next day to be married, after which Jim learns it will be so expensive to fix the wiring that he must sell the building.

-Although Charley immediately lends Jim the $800 for the repairs when he and Edie return from their honeymoon, Jim still wants to sell, as he is convinced the building is a money pit.
-He and Connie argue about the building and Bobbie, of whom Connie is jealous, and Jim storms out to sleep in a hammock in the backyard.
-When the hammock breaks, Jim, knowing Bobbie is away on a modeling assignment, goes to sleep her empty apartment, but she returns the next morning before he awakens, and Connie winds up with the mistaken impression that Bobbie and Jim have spent the night together.
+A building inspector informs the Scotts that they must repair exposed wiring in their building within 15 days or the building will be condemned, but Jim learns that the repair will be so expensive that he must sell the building..
+Charley and Eadie announce their engagement and depart the next day to be married.
+When Charley returns, he lends Jim $800 for the repairs, bur Jim still wants to sell, as he is convinced that the building is a money pit.
+After arguing with Connie, Jim sleeps in a backyard hammock.
+When the hammock breaks, Jim, knowing that Bobbie is away on a modeling assignment, goes to sleep in her empty apartment, but she returns the next morning before he awakens and Connie mistakenly believes that Bobbie, of whom she is already jealous, and Jim have spent the night together.